nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * **Format:** `p list`
 \
 &nbsp;
-* <span markdown="span" class="alert alert-info">:information_source: **Note:** In order to maximise user-friendliness, we do not prohibit extra input appended to the command.
-For Example, commands such as `p list hellothere` or `p list 1234?!` will not cause errors in the system</span>
+* <div markdown="block" class="alert alert-info">:information_source: **Note:** In order to maximise user-friendliness, we do not prohibit extra input appended to the command.
+For Example, commands such as `p list hellothere` or `p list 1234?!` will not cause errors in the system</div>
   \
   &nbsp;
 * **Example:**